 - 4.3 The financial implications in reaching carbon emission reduction targets are significant and will need to be addressed and identified for the organisation as a whole.
 This work will inform the Council's Medium-Term Financial Strategy and in doing so seeks to ensure that the programme of activities and projects represent best value in how the Council helps to deliver the Climate Change (Emissions Reduction Targets) (Scotland) Act 2019.
 The target of 75% by 2030 is more challenging and will involve the need for considerable investment by both the Council, UK and Scottish Government and other stakeholders.
-The development of the toolkit has supported this requirement by identifying the need and amount of investment required. - 4.3.1 Capital investment of implementing a reduction in Aberdeenshire Council's emissions has been estimated by the consultants who developed the Route Map 2030 and Beyond and Carbon Budget Toolkit (Appendix 1, Table 6).
-The estimates are broken down to the level of annual expenditure with an estimated total of £117,327,000 to reach a 75% reduction in emissions by 2030.
-These indicative costs focus on only current operational buildings, fleet and streetlighting.
-It is estimated a further 10% of funding (£10,816,000) should be considered to cover actions in other areas where the Council reports emissions which brings the total estimated investment to £128,143,000. - 4.3.2 It needs to be noted that these are still estimates based on assumptions within the Carbon Budget Toolkit which was developed alongside the Route Map 2030 and Beyond.
-Annual feasibility work for projects and other factors such as energy costs, supply and demand of material etc. will potentially significantly change the totals to be more accurate over time.
-Updating of the Toolkit will occur annually by officers across the key services.
+The development of the toolkit has supported this requirement by identifying the need and amount of investment required. - 4.3.1 Capital expenditure of implementing a reduction in Aberdeenshire Council's emissions has been estimated by the consultants who developed the Route Map 2030 and Beyond and Carbon Budget Toolkit (Appendix 1, Table 6).
+The estimates are broken down to the level of annual expenditure with an estimated total of £108,096,021 to reach a 75% reduction in emissions by 2030.
+These indicative costs focus on only operational buildings, fleet and streetlighting.
+It is estimated a further 10% of funding should be considered to cover actions in other areas where the Council reports emissions which brings the total estimated investment to £118,905,621.
+It is also important to note that the toolkit is still to be finalised and so this figure may still change.
 Further feasibility studies to be completed in 2022/23 will provide more detailed and robust whole life costings.
-In addition, there will always be some fluidity with these figures as costs behind assumptions change with current market climate, for example the current cost volatility in both the energy and construction market. - 4.3.3 The figures above do not include revenue consequences of borrowing which will be around £5.1million per annum for 40 years.
+In addition, there will always be some fluidity with these figures as costs behind assumptions change with current market climate. - 4.3.2 The figures above do not include revenue consequences of borrowing which will be around £4million for 40 years.
 They also do not include future revenue savings being made by some of the interventions, for example energy efficiency projects.
 They also do not demonstrate potential increases in future operational costs.
-However, the Carbon Budget Toolkit will allow for revenue implications to be calculated at project level as demonstrated by the Marginal Abatement Cost Curve example (Appendix 1, Figure 7). - 4.3.4 As the gaps between what we have already identified for future programmes and projects and what will be needed to build in new approaches that reduce our emissions become clearer, then changes to the Capital Plan would need to be agreed by the Capital Plan Group for affordability and would then need approval by Full Council.
-A Capital Plan Review is currently ongoing which considers the capacity in the revenue budget to support agreed priorities within the Capital Plan.
+However, the Carbon Budget Toolkit will allow for revenue implications to be calculated at project level as demonstrated by the Marginal Abatement Curve example (Appendix 1, Figure 7).
+Some of the funding required will already be set out in the Capital Plan.
+For example, £5 million per annum from 2025/26-2030/31 has already been approved for fleet replacement.
+Therefore, the total of additional funding for the Council to meet its targets is still to be determined.
+Once this has been identified, changes to the Capital Plan would need to be agreed by the Capital Plan Group for affordability and would then need approval by Full Council.
+Some work is still required to complete this before the Route Map 2030 and Beyond is put before Full Council for approval.